 A Word from Bob

-Two years ago I shared several posts where I collated quotes from Reformed theologians.
-Ever since then, I’ve wanted to collate those quotes into one blog post.
-After two years, here it is.
+Two years ago I began sharing posts where I collated quotes from Reformed theologians regarding common grace.
+I’ve wanted to collate those quotes into one blog post.
+Here it is.
 (Please note that each author wrote comprehensively on common grace.
-Even in a lengthy blog post, I am only able to provide brief samplers from each theologian.)
+Even in a lengthy blog post, I am only able to provide samplers from each theologian.)

 Here are links to the original posts.